godaddy-wordpress/woocommerce-sequential-order-numbers/readme.txt

 = Can I set an order number prefix/suffix? =

-This free version does not have that functionality, but it's included in the premium [WooCommerce Sequential Order Numbers Pro](http://www.woothemes.com/products/sequential-order-numbers-pro/).
+This free version does not have that functionality, but it's included in the premium [Sequential Order Numbers Pro for WooCommerce](http://www.woothemes.com/products/sequential-order-numbers-pro/).

 == Other Notes ==